cshum/imagorface/README.md

 ### Face Detect Cache

 imagorface maintains an in-memory cache of detection results, keyed by source image path.
 This avoids re-running the pigo cascade on the same source image across repeated requests — smart crop, `detections()`, and `redact()` all benefit.

-The cache stores `[]imagor.Region` slices keyed by image path and is backed by [ristretto](https://github.com/dgraph-io/ristretto) with LRU eviction and a configurable entry count.
+The cache is backed by [ristretto](https://github.com/dgraph-io/ristretto) with LRU eviction and a configurable entry count.

 ```dotenv
 FACE_DETECT_CACHE_SIZE=500  # Max number of cached detection results.
 Default 0 = disabled